escire/Convert2XML/README.md

 ## About

+Convert2XML is a project created by eScire, a mexican consulting specializing in the implementation of free software for information management and knowledge.

-Converter based on JATS standard and fully integrated at Open Journal Systems (OJS) for the automatic conversion of articles to XML format.
+Convert2XML based on JATS standard and fully integrated at Open Journal Systems (OJS) for the automatic conversion of articles to XML format.
 This converter follows the most important parameters required for SciELO Organization for markup language.

 ## License